demisto/content/Packs/FeedMitreAttackv2/Playbooks/Mitre_Attack_-_Extract_Technique_Information_From_ID_README.md

 The playbook accepts as an input MITRE techniques ID's provides the MITRE technique name and grabs all the technique data using the MITRE integration.
-After extracting the MITRE data the techniques get associated to the incident.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.